 Dallas, Houston, San Antonio and Austin are all awesome cities to explore, but if you're looking for a taste of the real Texas, you'll have to head down a backroad, through a field of bluebonnets, and past a cattle ranch or two.
 The tiny settlements that dot the vast countryside of the Lone Star State are where you'll find authenticity.
 The best Southern cookin', the rowdiest dance halls, the coldest beer, the most charming main streets, and the friendliest locals are found in the small towns off the beaten path.
 Take this adventure through some of the most perfect tiny Texas towns and you'll see exactly what we mean.

-Gonzales is the last small town on the tour.
-Antique shops and historic homes line the streets here, but the main attractions are the Old Jail Museum and the Courthouse, with its cursed clocktower.
+Antique shops and historic homes line the streets of Gonzalez, but the main attractions are the Old Jail Museum and the Courthouse, with its cursed clocktower.

 As the story goes, in 1921, a man named Albert Howard was arrested and incarcerated in the nearby jail.
 He was later convicted of his crime, a capital offense, and was sentenced to death.
-As he waited on death row, his obsession with the clock grew, and he vowed that if he were put to death, the clock would forever indicate his innocence.
+As he waited on death row, he became obsessed with the clocktower, and he vowed that if he were put to death, the clock would forever indicate his innocence.
 On his way to the gallows, he reportedly "shook his fists at the towering timepiece, vowing that it would never again count down the remainder of another's life."
-Since his execution--the last in the county--the clock has been out of synch, struck by lightning, and rarely reports an accurate time.
+Since his execution--the last in the county-- the clock has been out of sync, struck by lightning, and rarely reports an accurate time.
 Despite several repairs, the clock still acts strangely.
 When you stop by, check and see if the clock is working properly, or if Albert's curse still lingers.

 Luckenbach is the very definition of a small Texas town.
 The whole town, which had been established in 1886, was purchased to preserve its Western vibe, and it's now a popular destination for those looking for a down-home good time, or an escape from the grind of everyday life.
 Grab a beer (cash only!), then explore the blacksmith shop, post office/general store, dance hall and cotton gin.
 There's usually live music going on (fitting, since the town was made famous by a Waylon Jennings song) as well.
 Sure, it's a bit touristy in a way, but the people are so friendly and real, it's impossible to not have a good time here.